castlenthesky/code-challeneges/README.md

 # code-challeneges
-A collection of LeetCode challenges.
+A collection of LeetCode challenge submissions.

+All challenege submissions are written in Typescript with a focus on the following criteria:

+Performance
+Readability
+Berevity